 Upon written request, students, former students, and graduates are authorized access to records of their attendance, performance, and scholastic achievement.
 This policy is in keeping with the Family Educational Rights and Privacy Act of 1974 as amended.
-The regulations are available to interested persons upon request to the Registrar and, as an official part of Academy rules and regulations, are disseminated to all students in the Student Handbook.
+The regulations are available to interested persons upon request to the Registrar and, as an official part of Academy rules and regulations, are located on the internal portal under MMA Policies.
 Any individual whose rights have been infringed upon may appeal to the President of the Academy or directly to the Secretary of Education, Washington, D.C.